andrew/ultimate-awesome/README.md

 - [awesome-harmonica-lessons](https://github.com/RocFang/awesome-harmonica-lessons) - 布鲁斯口琴资源整理.
 - [awesome-blockly](https://github.com/samelhusseini/awesome-blockly) - A curated list of amazingly awesome frameworks, resources and shiny things built on Blockly.
 - [awesome-raku](https://github.com/sfischer13/awesome-raku) - :star: Useful resources for Raku (formerly known as Perl 6) programmers.
-- [Awesome-Cloud-Edge-AI](https://github.com/swagshaw/Awesome-Cloud-Edge-AI) - A curated list of research in System for Edge Intelligence and Computing(Edge MLSys), including Frameworks, Tools, Repository, etc. Paper notes are also provided.
 - [awesome-vibe-coding](https://github.com/techiediaries/awesome-vibe-coding) - A curated list of vibe coding assistants, IDEs, tools and references for learning how to efficently collaborate with AI to write code.
 Best practices of prompt enginnering for developers.
 AI-powered tools for coding and UX/UI design.
 Our focus is on tools that allow for generating code or designs using natural language prompts.
 - [awesome-climate-tech](https://github.com/thomkrupa/awesome-climate-tech) - A collection of awesome things regarding the Climate tech ecosystem.
-- [awesome-tts-colab](https://github.com/troyanovsky/awesome-tts-colab) - Collection of awesome TTS and voice cloning models to run with Google Colab.
 - [awesome-urban-datasets](https://github.com/urban-toolkit/awesome-urban-datasets) - A list of awesome open urban datasets.
 - [awesome-emergent-languages](https://github.com/vermashresth/awesome-emergent-languages) - Paper Reading in Neural Emergent Communication Literature.
 - [awesome-continual-segmentation](https://github.com/zhangchbin/awesome-continual-segmentation) - This repo is a collection of AWESOME things about continual semantic segmentation, including papers, code, demos, etc. Feel free to pull request and star.